Living in halls: a student’s survival guide

 Starting university is exciting and nerve-wracking, especially for those moving away from home.
-You may not know anyone, and/or you may be living independently for the first time.
+When moving into halls, you may not know anyone, and you may be living independently for the first time.
 Either way, nerves are normal; everybody feels this way.

 I decided to move from Newcastle-Upon-Tyne to Brighton.
 I had only visited Brighton once and didn’t know the area at all.
 So, I moved into halls for my first year; I’d be near the university, and I wouldn’t have to find flatmates in a place where I knew no one.